Apparitions, Conjunctions & Elongations

 A planet's ecliptic latitude (i.e., its apparent displacement from the ecliptic as seen from the Earth) depends upon two factors: (a) the planet's orbital inclination, i.e. the tilt of the planet's orbit relative to the plane of the ecliptic, as seen from the Sun (heliocentric latitude) and (b) the effect of parallax caused by the planet's proximity to the Earth at any given time.
 Should a planet be close to its maximum heliocentric latitude when it is positioned near the Earth in its orbit, the two effects will combine to produce a sizeable apparent displacement of the planet above or below the ecliptic.
 Venus' orbital inclination is about 3º.4 to the ecliptic plane, so whenever it comes close to the Earth - around inferior conjunction - and its heliocentric latitude is close to this maximum angle, the displacement can amount to a sizeable 8º to the North or South of the ecliptic.
 It is at these times that, at higher Earthly latitudes, the planet can be briefly glimpsed at both dawn and dusk.

-Observations of Venus at both Dawn and Dusk on the same day This and the following diagram show an example of a 'bi-daily' observation of Venus, as viewed by an observer at latitude 50º North.
+Observations of Venus at both Dawn and Dusk on the same day This and the following diagram show an example of a 'bi-daily' observation of Venus, as viewed by an observer at latitude 50º North (click on thumbnail for a full-size image, 155 KB).
 The date in this case is March 22nd 2017 - just three days before the planet's inferior conjunction - when higher Northern latitudes have a good opportunity to observe this event.
 In both of these diagrams Venus is seen at an altitude of 3° and the Sun's position below the horizon is also shown.
-Azimuth is marked at 5° intervals (90° = due East) and altitude is marked at 1° intervals (0° = horizon) (rolling over the image - or clicking on the picture - will reveal a labelled version).
+Azimuth is marked at 5° intervals (90° = due East) and altitude is marked at 1° intervals (0° = horizon).
+A labelled version of the diagram appears here (157 KB).
 The grey lines mark the rising angle of both Venus and the Sun, which are parallel to each other and to the celestial equator (not marked).
 The orange line indicates the ecliptic latitude of Venus (8°.4) which is measured perpendicular to the ecliptic (yellow line) whilst the blue line indicates the planet's solar elongation (in this case 9°.8 North of the Sun).
 These large angles allow Venus to be viewed in twilight when the planet is very close to the date of its inferior conjunction.

 Venus' maximum heliocentric latitudes occur when its heliocentric longitude is about 166º (when North of the ecliptic) and 346º (when South of the ecliptic).
 Exceptionally high ecliptic latitude values occur when both Venus and the Earth's heliocentric longitudes are within about 30º of either of these longitudes.
 In the current era this takes place whenever Venus' inferior conjunctions fall during March (Northerly ecliptic latitudes) and August (Southerly ecliptic latitudes).